Activity note: Hotel check-in from 3:00 p.m.

 Afternoon: Free Time.
 On your own to see and do what interests you most.
 The historic Grand Canyon Village, Hermit's Rest West Rim shuttle, Yavapai Point, and rim walks are all popular activities.
 The group will employ the free park shuttle to access various points on the South Rim.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.
-If you are interested in eating at the El Tovar Lodge for dinner then reservations are required.
+There are a number of dining venues to choose from in the park.
+If you are interested in eating at the El Tovar Lodge for dinner note that this is the one restaurant that requires reservations for dinner.
 Call 928-638-2631 and ask for El Tovar dining room.
 No reservations needed for breakfast or lunch.

 Evening: At leisure.
 Enjoy time to pursue sunset views or leisure time before or after dinner on your own at one of the park’s restaurants.